Tempering stochastic density functional theory: Methodology

-As demonstrated in Fig.~\ref{fig:drho}, the correction density $\Delta n\left(\boldsymbol{r}\right)$ is much smaller than the warm density $n_{\beta^{w}}\left(\boldsymbol{r}\right)$ which is similar in overall magnitude to the total density.
-This gives the key for the efficiency of the approach compared with the original sDFT calculation.
-Specifically, compared to an sDFT calculation with polynomial expansion length $K$ and $N_{s}$ stochastic orbitals, and aiming for the same overall work as in sDFT, we get that: \begin{itemize} \item The computational work required to calculate the warm density is $W^{w}=K^{w}N_{s}^{w}.$ Since the Chebyshev expansion lengths are proportional to $\beta$, the warmer temperature density $n_{\beta^{w}}\left(\boldsymbol{r}\right)$ requires a much \emph{shorter }Chebyshev expansion length than the original sDFT density ($K^{w}=\frac{\beta^{w}}{\beta}K$), so many more stochastic orbitals can be used to evaluate it for the same overall computational cost (i.e.$,N_{s}^{\Delta}\gg N_{s}$). \item The required computational work for correction term $\Delta n(\boldsymbol{r})$ is $W^{\Delta}=(K+K_{w})N_{s}^{\Delta}$ as both terms in the RHS of Eq. (\ref{eq:Moments_tsdft}) use the same $\zeta_{\Delta}^{(k)}$ orbitals.
-Since the numerical magnitude of the correction term is much smaller than the overall density, it is sufficient to use fewer stochastic orbitals ($N_{s}^{\Delta}\ll N_{s}$) to achieve a similar statistical error.
-Also note that since $K_{w}\ll K$ (as $\beta_{w}\ll\beta)$, we can safely approximate $W^{\Delta}\simeq KN_{s}^{\Delta}$. \end{itemize} Overall, the partitioning of the filter into a larger component at a higher temperature with a shorter Chebyshev expansion, and a smaller correction term, offers an additional knob to control the statistical error by using $N_{s}^{w}\gg N_{s}$ without increasing the overall computational effort.
+As demonstrated in Fig.~\ref{fig:drho}, the correction density, $\Delta n\left(\boldsymbol{r}\right)$, is much smaller than the warm density, $n_{\beta^{w}}\left(\boldsymbol{r}\right)$, which is similar in overall magnitude to the total density.
+This gives the key for the efficiency of the tempering approach as compared to the original sDFT calculation.
+Specifically, compared to an sDFT calculation with polynomial expansion length $K$ and $N_{s}$ stochastic orbitals and aiming for the same overall work as in sDFT, we get that: \begin{itemize} \item The computational work required to calculate the warm density is $W^{w}\simeq K^{w}N_{s}^{w}.$ Since the Chebyshev expansion lengths are proportional to $\beta$, the warmer temperature density $n_{\beta^{w}}\left(\boldsymbol{r}\right)$ requires a much \emph{shorter }Chebyshev expansion length than the original sDFT density ($K^{w}=\frac{\beta^{w}}{\beta}K$), so many more stochastic orbitals can be used to evaluate it for the same overall computational cost (i.e.$,N_{s}^{\Delta}\gg N_{s}$). \item The computational work for correction term, $\Delta n(\boldsymbol{r})$, is $W^{\Delta}\simeq KN_{s}^{\Delta}$ as both terms in the RHS of Eq. (\ref{eq:Deltanr}) use the same set of $\left|\zeta_{i}^{\Delta,(k)}\right\rangle =T_{k}(\hat{h}_{s})\left|\chi_{i}^{\Delta}\right\rangle $ (the two terms differ in their expansion coefficients).
+Since the numerical magnitude of the correction term is much smaller than that of the overall density, its standard deviation is correspondingly much smaller.
+Therefore the numerical effort (i.e., the number of samples required for a given accuracy), which is proportional to the squared standard deviation, is much smaller for the correction term, so it is sufficient to use fewer stochastic orbitals ($N_{s}^{\Delta}\ll N_{s}$) to achieve a similar statistical error. \end{itemize} Here, $K^{w}$ and $K$ are respectively the Chebyshev expansion lengths for the warm reference density and the correction term, with $\frac{K^{w}}{K}=\frac{\beta^{w}}{\beta}\ll1$ (note that since the correction term involves the original low-temperature density, the number of Chebyshev terms it requires, $K$, is the same as in the original sDFT).
+Overall, the partitioning of the filter into a larger component at a higher temperature with a shorter Chebyshev expansion, and a smaller correction term, offers an additional knob to control the statistical error by using $N_{s}^{w}\gg N_{s}$ without increasing the overall computational effort.